 (a) The DCP notifies the person at the time of the initial application for employment of the amount of the fee and that, unless the fee is paid by the person, the person will not be considered for employment;

-(b) The medical assistance program established under Chapter 5111. of the Revised Code does not reimburse the DCP for the fee it pays under paragraph (D)(1) of this rule.
+(b) The medicaid program established under Chapter 5162. of the Revised Code does not reimburse the DCP for the fee it pays under paragraph (D)(1) of this rule.

 (E) Notification to the applicant.
 The chief administrator of the DCP shall inform each individual, at the time of initial application for a position that involves providing direct care to an older adult: